-The digital workshops for these key stages have entailed the exploration of image, deconstruction and reconstruction of digital photography, using the imagination to illustrate characters using various drawing techniques, then building narratives based around the imagery as it is formed, repeat pattern making derived from individually constructed graphics, building monster faces from digital photography, basic animation techniques and story building, illustrations derived from photographic elements, graphic design and text usage, image layering and much more.
+The digital workshops for these key stages have entailed the exploration of image, deconstruction, and reconstruction of digital photography, then using the imagination to illustrate characters using various drawing techniques.
+Further to this, the students have explored the building of narratives based around the imagery as it is formed looking at repeat pattern making derived from individually constructed graphics, building monster faces from digital photography, basic animation techniques, and story building, illustrations derived from photographic elements, graphic design and text usage, image layering and much more.

 Key Stage 3

 Within Key Stage 3 the projects have been very much based around hands-on skills exploring a combination of paper cutting and collage, use of newsprint for text elements, painting over collage and building on relief, the use of colour and black and white photography and the degradation of such imagery within the design process.
 Also, a look at hand-sketched material and lightbox work and the introduction of found materials when building up graphics.

 Within key stage 4 I have very much been working within current curriculum activities, working closely with young people in ‘GCSE’ Art Graphics and ‘A’ Level Photography groups.

 With the ‘GCSE’ groups I have been teaching a large number of illustrative skills, focusing on unusual drawing techniques, light-box work and idea formulation.
 I have also covered Photoshop skills looking at aspects of graphic design concerning, typography, illustration, graphic placement, digital image manipulation, image degradation, and image correction techniques.
 I have also focussed on image preparation and optimisation looking at colour use, spatial awareness and layout, the scanning and preparation of hand-drawn and painted media for use in the digital design process, effective layer use, and key aspects of available tools, what they do, how they work both on their own or in conjunction with each other.